cloud-gov/site/content/pages/documentation/customer-responsibilities.md

 ## Your Responsibilities

 Using Pages places certain responsibilities on you as the government user of Pages.
-GSA has many internal sites running on Pages, but GSA cannot guarantee that Pages is compatable with your agency's specific policies.
+GSA has many internal sites running on Pages, but GSA cannot guarantee that Pages is compatible with your agency's specific policies.

 Pages retains other responsibilities, clarified below.
 The intent of these policies is to empower you to use Pages to its full potential with awareness of your responsibilities when using advanced features.